Table of Contents

 Step 3.
 Set a password to lock the selected hard drive or external hard drive and click "Next" to continue.

 Step 4.
-Select a way to save your password to your Microsoft account, to a USB drive, to a file or print the recovery key and click "Next" to confirm.
+Select a way to save your password to your Microsoft account, a USB drive, a file, or print the recovery key and click "Next" to confirm.

 Step 5.
 Choose how much you of your drive to encrypt and click "Next" to continue -